AvinZarlez/unity-tools/README.md

 Possibly!
 Let me know, I'd love to hear your suggestions on what tools you'd like to see added to this collection.

+## How to install

+You can install this extension directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Tobiah.unity-tools).

+Launch VS Code Quick Open (Ctrl+P) and copy/paste the following command:

+> ext install unity-tools

 ## Feature list:

 ### Command: Open Documentation